bramleyjl/portfolio_old/index.md

   Selective admission 12-week intensive covering Node.js framework and adjacent tools.

 * ### [The George Washington University](https://www.gwu.edu/) - May 2013
-  B.A. in History, concentrating on early imperial Roman history.
+  B.A. in History, concentrating on early imperial Rome.

 ## About Me